cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 ## Validator

+Validators can have one of three statuses

+- `unbonded`: The validator is not in the active set.
+They cannot sign blocks and do not earn rewards.
+They can receive delegations.
+Unbonding from an `unbonded` validator is immediate.
+- `bonded`": The validator has sufficient bonded tokens to join the active set.
+They are signing blocks and receiving rewards.
+They can receive further delegations.
+They can be slashed for misbehavior.
+Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param.
+- `unbonding`: The validator has initiated an unbonding of their self delegation.
+They must wait the UnbondingTime before moving receiving their tokens to their account from the Bonded Pool.

 Validators objects should be primarily stored and accessed by the `OperatorAddr`, an SDK validator address for the operator of the validator.
 Two additional indices are maintained per validator object in order to fulfill